 Like a machine that ultimately fails when not kept in proper condition, employees, if not properly cared for, will eventually fail too.
 But people differ from machines in one very significant way.
 They have a brain.
 They have a brain entirely capable of deciding what they should do, when they should do it, and how they should do it, and a brain capable of directing them to do it.
 This means people cannot be operated like a machine, which implies managing people is more about maintaining their condition and helping to improve that condition.

 Now the question is what is tip-top operating condition for people and what is the most effective use of this resource?
 Is tip-top condition extremely high morale, very low morale, or somewhere in between?
 Is it a strong sense of ownership for their work or no sense of ownership?
 Is the most effective use of this resource, people, having them acting like robots, or maximizing their creativity, innovation, productivity, motivation, and commitment on their work?
-The answer may be obvious, but is the difference in performance level worth pursuing?
+The answer may be an obvious one: yes!
+However, is the difference in performance level worth pursuing?

 Management and leadership experts, including Stephen Covey and Tony Robbins, contend the productivity gap can approach 500% between the top and bottom of the performance spectrum: for example, from extremely low morale to very high morale.
 Personally, I’ve realized gains of 300% per person in workplace productivity, so the gap is truly significant and with results such as these, the answer as to what tip-top condition should mean becomes clear and so does the goal.

 As leaders, our primary goal should be to maintain our employees at their highest possible performance level and to even enhance their natural capabilities.

 And now…armed with a clear goal, we can establish what to do and how to do it.
 In other words, we can define what our leadership is and what it needs to be to close performance gaps and create a highly motivated and committed workforce, whether that be one person or thousands.